SBCO Enrichment Programs

 AMPHITHEATER SCHOOLS – TUCSON

-SBCO Enrichment Programs help fund school art and music classes, below we bought new ukuleles and stands, and replaced 30 year old stand racks!
+SBCO Enrichment Programs also help fund school art and music classes.
+Below, we bought new ukuleles and stands, replacing 30 year old stand racks!

 A cooking class perfecting the art of DEEP FRIED OREOS.

 Community organizations or schools wishing to apply for a SBCO Enrichment Program grant should take the following steps.